europeana/rd-img-superresolution/README.md

 `sudo docker build . --no-cache`

 If successful, a docker image should be created with a certain id.
 To see the id of all your docker images run `sudo docker images`.

-Run the container in interactive mode and mounting as a volume a directory of the host machine to the `superresolution_data` folder in the container.
-Use the image id obtained before
+Run the container mounting the `superresolution_data` directory previously created in the container

 `sudo docker run -p 127.0.0.1:5050:5050/tcp -v /home/jcejudo/superresolution_data:/superresolution_data <your_image_id_here>`

-Client command line tool

-The command line tool takes the path of an input image and the path of the enhanced file for the output.
+The model api should run now in `http://0.0.0.0:5050/srapi`, and it accepts POST requests with a json body `{'input':'','output':''}` containing the input path for the low-resolution image and the output path for the enhanced version.
+We can test the api with the client command line tool, which takes the input and output paths as arguments.

 `python client.py --input ../superresolution_data/inputs/[ph]2048087[ph]ProvidedCHO_British_Museum_and_The_Portable_Antiquities_Scheme_YORYM_FFFA17.jpg --output ../superresolution_data/outputs/enhanced_img.jpg`

-cd model-api

-sudo docker build .

-sudo docker run -p 127.0.0.1:5050:5050/tcp -v /home/jcejudo/superresolution_data:/superresolution_data 69b57eda397d

-python client.py --input ../superresolution_data/inputs/[ph]2048087[ph]ProvidedCHO_British_Museum_and_The_Portable_Antiquities_Scheme_YORYM_FFFA17.jpg --output ../superresolution_data/outputs/enhanced_img.jpg

 # Harvesting data